Love City Picture Show film series celebrating the 50th anniversary of the Summer of Love

 In San Francisco, the “Beatniks” were a forerunner to the “hippies”.
 One of the people sometimes included in Beat anthologies is the poet Bob Kaufman who Amiri Baraka considered a “maximum Beatnik”.
 Despite that fact that there is a small street named after him in the North Beach neighborhood where he lived, he is not as well known as his contemporaries.
 Kaufman was a marginalized and enigmatic character (including his reported multicultural origins) whose non-conformist verse, approach to his work and lifestyle marked him as a rebel.
 His poems are at the center of this film made by one of the key figures in the “L.A.
 Rebellion” of Black Filmmakers, Billy Woodberry, who will present and discuss his film.

 This documentary offers unprecedented access to the life, work and mesmerizing performances of renowned poet and activist Sonia Sanchez who describes herself as “a woman with razor blades between my teeth.”
 A leading figure in the Black Arts Movement and inspiration to today’s hip hop spoken word artists, Sanchez for over 60 years has helped to redefine American culture and politics.
 She revolutionized poetry by incorporating street language, a unique performance style and collaborations with jazz musicians.
 And in 1965, Sanchez moved to the San Francisco Bay Area, teaching some of the first Black Studies courses in the nation and participated in the San Francisco State Strike which succeeded in establishing the country’s first College of Ethnic Studies in 1969.
 Sanchez supported the programs of the Black Panther Party and contributed articles to its newspaper.
-Michael Warr, poet and Deputy Director at MoAD will introduce the program and facilitate a discussion after the film.
+The screening will be introduced by poet and MoAD Deputy Director Michael Warr, and followed by a discussion with Sonia Sanchez via Skype.